zilihen/zi-dots/README.md

 # Setting up on a new machine

-If using nixos so just clone and run.
-Note: Nixos configuration is not ready since I might decides to drop home manager (I hate using it)
+## If using nixos, just clone and run.

 ```sh
 sudo nixos-rebuild switch --flake .#host_name
 ```
+Note: Nixos configuration is not ready since I might decides to drop home manager (I hate using it)

 ## Other Distros